-Derby College offers a range of high quality education programmes in partnership with the University of Derby.
+Derby College offers a range of high quality education programmes and works in partnership with the University of Derby.
 Its teacher training provision was graded outstanding by a recent Ofsted inspection (December 2015).

-Building on this success, Derby College and the University of Derby are working in partnership to offer a new and innovative route to full qualification as an assessor, trainer, workshop demonstrator and/or coach in the FE sector.
+Building on this success, Derby College is offering a new and innovative route to qualifying as an assessor, trainer, workshop demonstrator and/or coach in the Education and Training sector.

 You need stationery only.